Naveen-S-T/test/README.md

-# ASIC Flow Course Assignments - Guided by Kunal Ghosh
+# ASIC Flow Course
 > VLSI (Very Large Scale Integration) ASIC (Application-Specific Integrated Circuit) design is a specialized field of electronic engineering focused on creating custom-designed integrated circuits for specific applications.
 These circuits are optimized for a particular function or set of functions, making them highly efficient and tailored to the requirements of the targeted device or system.

+# ASIC Flow Course Assignments - Guided by Kunal Ghosh

 # DAY-1 : Introduction to RISC-V ISA and GNU compiler toolchain